 Welcome, sir.

-Rush Limbaugh program, hello.
+Rush Limbaugh Program.

 Hi, Rush.

-I'm living proof that everything you said for the last two hours is absolutely perfectly true.
+I'm living proof that everything you said for the last two hours is absolutely, perfectly true.

 So I went down and signed up to run against a 30-year Republican incumbent, and I lost my first election.

-I was ostracized, I was demonized by forty votes.
+I was demonized by 40 votes.

-And in those days it was apathy and complacency, and I didn't know any better.
+And in those days, it was apathy and complacency, and I didn't know any better.

-I was a Vietnam vet, etc.
+I was a Vietnam vet, et cetera, et cetera.

 And I decided that if I wasn't part of the solution, I was part of the problem.